Sales Best Practices

 Since personal data can be both monetized and weaponized, the ethics of using and sharing user data must be more clearly defined from now on.

-In the last year, we have seen new policies enacted in Europe (GDPR) and California (CCPA) in order to protect individuals’ data privacy.
+In recent years, we saw new policies enacted in Europe (GDPR) and California (CCPA) to protect individuals’ data privacy.
 These measures will hopefully reduce the number and scale of the hostile data breaches we’ve seen affect several companies in the last few years.

 The bottom line is: to improve data security, partner with businesses who share the same data mindset, and always approach customer data from the vantage point of diligent stewardship.